chaincodelabs/research-site/research-intro.md

 ## Game Theory

 Bitcoin's architecture has no central authority to coordinate the nodes' behavior, which makes game theory an important aspect of protocol design.
-Research challenges in the area include formalizing the actions of the network participants, identifying undesired deviation strategies, and coming up with ways to mitigate them.
+Research challenges in this area include formalizing the actions of the network participants, identifying undesired deviation strategies, and coming up with ways to mitigate them.
 Notable papers that consider the game-theoretic properties of Bitcoin include:

 * Babaioff et al. [On Bitcoin and Red Balloons](https://arxiv.org/abs/1111.2626) suggest a method to incentivize nodes for information propagation.